jerhon/honlsoft-v2/blog/2023/2023-09-15-test-containers-for-integration-testing.md

 In the past I had tried to run unit tests in  a container or as part of a docker compose definition.
 However, Testcontainers makes it much easier.

+I hope this simple example will show you how easy this is and get you started!